Battery Operations in Electricity Markets: Strategic Behavior and Distortions: Three Modes of Battery Operations

-\begin{theorem}[No Battery] The generation cost under no battery $\costnobattery$ is given by
+\begin{theorem}[No Battery] The generation cost under no battery $\costnb$ is given by

-\end{theorem} This no-battery generation cost is a baseline to which we compare the other two regimes, centralized and decentralized.
-The generation cost depends only on the marginal mean $\mu_t$ and marginal variance $\sigma_t^2$, and not on the actual distribution beyond these moments, or the correlation of demands from the two periods.
-Correlation does not matter because there is no decision making (i.e., battery) linking the two periods, and the market clears in each period independently.
-The generation cost depends on the variance because the generation cost is quadratic in demand.
-Variability in demand therefore leads to higher cost.
-The generation cost is also decreasing in $k_f$, because a larger fraction of fast generators means that more generators can buffer the real-time variability of demand.
-In other words, with more fast generators, less expensive fast generators around the day-ahead point are enough to satisfy the real-time incremental demand, and the system does not need to use more expensive generators further away.
-This is also why $k_f$ only appears in conjunction with the variance terms and not the mean terms: if the demands are deterministic $\sigma_1 = \sigma_2 = 0$, then the cost no longer depends on $k_f$.
+\end{theorem} The proof is presented in Appendix~\ref{app:subsec:main-no-battery}.
+This theorem provides the baseline against which we compare the centralized and decentralized battery regimes.
+The no-battery generation cost depends only on the marginal means $\mu_t \equiv \bE[D_t]$ and variances $\Var(D_t)$, not on the full joint distribution or intertemporal correlation of demand.
+Correlation is irrelevant because, without a battery, each period clears independently.
+Demand variability raises cost because generation cost is quadratic in demand.
+The parameter $k_f$ appears only through the variance term: a larger share of fast generators allows more real-time variability to be absorbed by low-cost flexible generation.
+Accordingly, when demand is deterministic ($\Var(D_t)=0$ for all $t$), the generation cost no longer depends on $k_f$.